 Accidentally Hitting Things in the Real-world

-There is a virtual guardian play space that is set up each time when you use your Oculus Quest 2.
+There is a virtual guardian play space that is set up each time when you use your Meta Quest 2.
 You basically draw on the floor where the boundaries in your room are or choose a stationary boundary where you are sitting.
 If you get too close to the edge of the boundary, the virtual world will dissolve and you will see a camera version of your room.

-The VR world can be very real feeling and leaning on a virtual table, or smashing a tennis racket a little to far is a very real risk.
+The VR world can be a very real feeling and leaning on a virtual table, or smashing a tennis racket a little too far is a very real risk.
 It is a good idea to make sure you are familiar with how the boundary system works and explain how it works to your child.

-Weight of The Oculus Quest 2 Headset
+Weight of The Meta Quest 2 Headset

-The Oculus Quest 2 weighs 503g or about 1.1lbs.
+The Quest 2 weighs 503g or about 1.1lbs.
 For comparison, the average baseball cap weighs 112g or .2lbs.
-That doesn’t seem like a lot for a Quest 2, but wear it for an hour and you will start to feel it.
+It may not seem like a lot for a Quest 2, but wear it for an hour and you will start to feel it.
 Almost all of that weight is on the front part of your face/head as well.

 Have you noticed a theme yet?
 Talk to your kids about it and remember to take breaks.
 VR use with children is not hands off parenting.

 Final thoughts on is VR safe for Kids?

 You get to make decisions as a parent about using technology, the Meta Quest 2, or any VR for kids.
 You should be monitoring your kid’s use of ANY technology, but VR usage with children especially requires it.

 If you decide to let your child use VR, know that at this time, the science states that kids using a VR headset is about the same risk as using a tablet or smartphone.